TalkShopLive/ios-sdk/README.md

 // Initialize a Collect instance using the current event data and a user ID let collectInstance = Collect(event: eventInstance, userId: "UserId")

-// Track a specific user action by calling the collect method with an action name and and current video time (in seconds). collectInstance.collect(actionName: .actionName, videoTime: currentVideoTimeInSeconds)
+// Track a specific user action by calling the collect method with an action name, current video time (in seconds), and optional variantId and productKey.
+// Pass variantId and productKey only for product-related actions. collectInstance.collect(actionName: .actionName, videoTime: currentVideoTimeInSeconds, variantId: variantId, productKey: productKey)

 ```

 ## Run the Tests: